 The National Low Income Housing Coalition launched the Opportunity Starts at Home campaign together with the Center on Budget and Policy Priorities, Children’s HealthWatch, Make Room, and the National Alliance to End Homelessness, and with a steering committee of partners including Catholic Charities USA, the Children’s Defense Fund, Community Catalyst, the Food Research and Action Center, NAACP, National Alliance on Mental Illness, the National Association of Community Health Centers, the National Association of Social Workers, the National Education Association, the National League of Cities and UnidosUS.

 Various sectors are recognizing that affordable homes are inextricably linked to their own priorities and concerns.
 The work to expand affordable housing solutions cannot be done by housing advocates alone.
-So expanded cross-sector coalitions are working together to increase federal investments in proven solutions to make homes affordable to the lowest income people.
+So expanded cross-sector coalitions are working together to increase federal investments in proven solutions to make homes affordable to low-income people.